hyperledger/aries-rfcs/features/0160-connection-protocol/README.md

 When considering routing and options for invitations, keep in mind that the more detail is in the connection invitation, the longer the URL will be and (if used) the more dense the QR code will be.
 Dense QR codes can be harder to scan.

-The _inviter_ will either use an existing invitation DID, or provision a new one according to the did method spec.
+The _inviter_ will either use an existing invitation DID, or provision a new one according to the DID method spec.
 They will then create the invitation message in one of the following forms.

 Invitation Message with Public Invitation DID: